4gh9/Khols-admin-script/README.md

 ## License

-© Dex LLC, 2022.
-Unauthorized use and/or duplication of this material without permission from Dex is strictly prohibited.
+Unauthorized use and/or duplication of this material without permission from 4gh9 is strictly prohibited.

 This code is licensed under the **Boost Software License 1.0**.

 > You can view the full licence [here](https://github.com/4gh9/Khols-admin-script/blob/main/LICENSE)!

+---